 Nefarious investment salespeople frequently take advantage of an elder person who may be lonely and in need of a friendly “advisor” – especially a charming one with enticing offers.
 In its recently released 2018 Elder Needs survey, Wells Fargo determined that although older Americans often are targeted for scams, a vast majority of respondents believe that they personally could not be fooled to fall for investment frauds or other financial forms of abuse.

 Nonetheless, a report from AARP cites a study by MetLife which estimates that seniors lose at least $2.6 billion annually to what they define as financial exploitation.
 The report also states that 55 percent of financial abuse among individuals in the United States is committed by the victims’ family members, caregivers, and friends.

 According to the North American Securities Administrators Association (NASAA), elder investment fraud accounts for nearly half of all complaints received by securities regulators, and it is believed those incidents are under-reported, since many people are too embarrassed to admit they fell for a scam.

 The alternative to becoming a victim is easy: Just choose to work with qualified professionals who have excellent credentials and a long track record of success with satisfied clients.

 Before you entrust your life savings and the future of your estate to any investment partners, check into their background.
 Ask for references.
 You can even contact your state’s securities regulator to see what certifications an investment firm has.

 It also helps to get other members of your family involved.
 If a smooth-talking salesperson is reluctant to meet with your loved ones, that is a warning sign.
 Ask a lot of questions.
 A reputable elder care advisor will take the time to carefully walk you through every aspect of your estate planning and investment strategies.

-The elder law attorneys at Cordell Planning Partners can offer insightful guidance to help you understand alternatives and make the best decisions for you and your family.
+The elder law attorneys at TuckerAllen can offer insightful guidance to help you understand alternatives and make the best decisions for you and your family.